vjesticalab/VLabApp/doc/docs/general/files.md

 Images and masks are multi-dimensional arrays with up to 5 dimensions.
 Depending on the module used, images and masks can have `T` (time), `C` (channel), `Z` (Z-section), `Y` and `X` axes.

 Masks should have the same dimension as the corresponding image (except for `C` axis) with a unique channel containing an integer mask ID (or label ID).
-All pixels assigned to the same segmented object should have the same ID integer value, while background pixels should have ID 0.
+All pixels assigned to the same segmented object (*labelled region*) should have the same ID, while background pixels should have ID 0.

 **Input formats:**